o3de/o3de.org/content/docs/user-guide/_index.md

 ### Industry Standard Hardware Accelerated Physics

-+ Nvidia PhysX as default, no cry physics
++ NVIDIA PhysX is the default physics library
-+ Data driven design for frontend/backend with independent simulation
++ Data-driven design for frontend and backend computations, with independent simulation
 + Physics API system separable for replacement or customization

 ### Script Canvas 2.0&mdash;Visual Scripting for Everyone

-+ 350% faster than 1.0 with JIT optimizations
++ JIT optimizations for a 350% peroformance improvement over Amazon Lumberyard 1.X
-+ Compiles to Python / LUA and with future native code support
++ Scripts compiles to both Python and LUA; C++ support planned
-+ Reusable rapid prototyping without need for rewrite due to optimized output.
++ Perform reusable rapid prototyping without rewriting the scripts due to optimized output

 ### Robust Networking

-+ Highly flexible, TCP/UDP low latency transport layer abstracted behind simple API
++ Highly flexible, TCP/UDP low-latency transport layer abstracted behind a simple API
-+ Encryption and compression support with built in simulator for latency, jitter, reorder & loss
++ Encryption and compression support with a built-in simulator for packet latency, jitter, reordering, and loss
 + Entity replication using unordered unreliable data replication for lowest possible latency
-+ Supports player hosted and dedicated server models
++ Supports player-hosted and dedicated server models
-+ Local prediction latency compensation, backward reconciliation for server authority
++ Local prediction latency compensation, as well as backward reconciliation for server authority
-+ Detachable player behaviors supporting automated desync detection and correction
++ Supports detachable player behaviors with automated desync detection and correction
-+ RPC and future elastic fault tolerant multiserver support with same prediction and reconciliation

-For more information, see [Using O3DE Networking](/docs/userguide/networking/intro.md)\.
+For more information, read [O3DE Networking](/docs/userguide/networking/intro.md)\.

 ### Improved Asset Workflows and Handling

-+ JSON based material creation and control
++ JSON-based material creation and management
 + Asset Processor startup time reduced to seconds
-+ EMFX uses new shared file format for mesh and characters
++ EMFX uses new shared file format for meshes and characters
 + Optimized for modern GPU and streaming
 + Full support for asynchronous loading of any asset type with blocking load support
-+ Reduction of CPU load, memory usage and overall load times.
++ Reduction of CPU load, memory usage, and overall load times.

 ### Native Prefab Support

-+ Reusable assets with complete properties, components and hierarchies
++ Reusable assets with complete properties, components, and hierarchies
 + Mergeable and diffable human readable text format

-For more information, see [Add modular features and assets with Gems](/docs/user-guide/features/gems)\.
++ Dynamic placement and management of spawnables

 ### Python-based UI and Media Tools

-+ Python extensions with access to Qt for Python enabling custom editor components
++ Python extensions with access to Qt for Python, enabling custom editor components
-+ Asset builder manipulation with pre/post process step python bindings to modify in flight processing
++ Asset builder manipulation with pre- and post-process step bindings, so you can modify processing at runtime
-+ Custom behavior for FBX & material processing to split, assign, & rehome assets
++ Custom behavior for FBX and material processing to split, assign, and rehome assets

-For more information, see [Adding Audio and Sound Effects](/docs/user-guide/features/interactivity/audio/intro.md)\.

 ## High-performance Math Libraries

++ All-new high-peformance math libraries with full SIMD support
-+ `AZ::Simd` API produces optimal SIMD code for x64 SSE, ARM or pure scalar code for fallback compatibility
++ `AZ::Simd` API produces optimal SIMD code for x64 SSE, ARM Neon, or pure scalar code for fallback compatibility
-+ `AZ::Transform` has separate position, quaternion orientation, and scale fields to remove conversions needs
++ `AZ::Transform` has separate position, quaternion orientation, and scale fields

 ### Simplified Project Management

-+ Project and gem management greatly simplified with Cmake and JSON
++ Project and Gem management greatly simplified with CMake and JSON
 + Gems enabled in one line update to project JSON
-+ DLLs and enabled components defined in self described gem JSON
++ DLLs and enabled components defined in self-described Gem JSON
-+ Simple Python scripts for automation and creation of gems and projects
++ Simple Python scripts for automation and creation of Gems and projects

 ### Core APIs

-+ AZ::Interface replacement for global single handler EBuses used for rendering, physics and audio
++ [AZ::Interface](/docs/user-guide/az-interface) replacement for global single-handler EBuses used for rendering, physics, and audio
-+ 500% faster then EBus w/ direct function calls against interface & autocomplete support
++ 500% faster then EBus with direct function calls against interface, plus autocomplete support
-+ AZ::Event 200% faster than Ebus using C# event design patterns, replaces notification buses
++ [AZ::Event](/docs/user-guide/az-event) 200% faster than EBus using C# event design patterns, and which replaces notification buses
-+ AZ:: ScheduledEvent using timeslicing and priority queue with simple scheduling for no starvation
++ AZ::ScheduledEvent using timeslicing and priority queue with simple scheduling for no starvation
-+ AZ::Console support network sync cvars w/ thread safe mock of mutated raw var types by other threads
++ [AZ::Console](/docs/user-guide/az-console) supports the thread-safe network sync of console variables (cvars)

 ### Flexible Automation

 + Replaces AzCodeGenerator improved expansion times by 10,000% with no custom binary requirements
-+ Integrated into cmake to allow data files and templates with expansion rules in cmake.txt
++ Integrated into CMake to allow data files and templates with expansion rules in cmake.txt
 + Regex/wildcard match and replacement rules to support individual or bulk file processing
-+ Data driven, can be fed xml or json documents, uses jinja2 as a templating language
++ Data-driven using XML or JSON documents, and uses **jinja2** as a templating language

 ### White Box Tool

 + Fast creation and manipulation of geometric volumes for rapid prototyping

-### AWS SDK for C\+\+ {#lumberyard-aws-sdk}

-The AWS SDK for C\+\+ provides C\+\+ API operations for numerous AWS services including Amazon S3, Amazon EC2, Amazon DynamoDB, and more, with support for all major native platforms\.
-You can use the SDK to integrate AWS components into your game\.

-For more information, see the [AWS SDK for C\+\+](https://aws.amazon.com/sdk-for-cpp/)\.